klendathu2k/Obsidian/Highlights 2022.md

 5. Work with stakeholders to refine the system with an eye towards supporting experimental operations from day one
 ```

 SHREK, the sPHENIX Handy Remote Execution Koordinator (working title), is being developed to manage the data productions of the sPHENIX experiment.
-Two main components have thus far been developed.
-(1) SHREK, which consists of a job description language input into a frontend python script which constructs the workflow language document(s) used in PaNDA
+It consists of several components.
+(1) A job description language, (2) a job submission script, and (3) a monitoring and dispatch service.
+These components are used as a frontend to the PanDA workflow management system.

+The job description language is implemented in YAML, allowing users to specify in a single text filethe input and output datasets to a job, the location of required job artefacts (eg macros), and the job script (bash) which will execute on the remote service.
+The job description language allows all parameters for the job to be defined in a single file (this includes both user's parameters, as well as any PanDA options which need to be specified.)
+The job submission script parses one or more job description files, creates the common workflow language document that PanDA uses to steer the workflow, and assembles the job artefacts within a job submission directory.
+Optionally the submission directory can be archived on github for documentation purposes.
+Finally, a monitoring and dispatch service (aka "donkey") has been implemented, which can poll a file managment resource (eg rucio) and launch user-specified actions (eg sumit a job to PanDA) when datasets matching certain criteria become available.

+Milestones
+- Demonstrate sPHENIX workflows running on PanDA
+- Verify that data processing runs at scale
+	- The complete heavy-flavor charm simulation, including pileup simulation and event reconstruction, has been implemented.
+	- I have shown that the code runs at scale, executing over the full time
+- Develop a package which can document the reconstruction jobs which are run
+-
+- Work towards supporting the ongoing mock data challenge(s) with a prototype production system
+- Work with stakeholders to refine the system with an eye towards supporting experimental operations from day one